Coronary Heart Disease

 If you have symptoms or a family history of coronary heart disease, your healthcare provider may order tests and procedures.

-Your provider will likely run some blood tests to check the levels of cholesterol, triglycerides lipoproteins , sugar, or proteins that are a sign of inflammation .
+Your provider will likely run some blood tests to check your levels of cholesterol, triglycerides lipoproteins , sugar, or proteins that are a sign of inflammation .

-To help diagnose coronary heart disease, your provider may also order some of the following heart tests and procedures:
+To help diagnose coronary heart disease, your provider may also order some of the following heart tests:

-• An electrocardiogram (ECG or EKG) records the strength and timing of electrical signals as they pass through the heart and determines whether the heart’s rhythm is steady or irregular.
+• An electrocardiogram (ECG) records the strength and timing of electrical signals as they pass through the heart and determines whether the heart's rhythm is steady or irregular.

 • A coronary calcium scan measures the amount of calcium in the walls of your coronary arteries.
 This test is a type of cardiac computed tomography (CT) scan.
 Coronary calcium scans can also help assess coronary heart disease risk for people who smoke or who do not have heart disease symptoms.

-• Stress tests check how your heart works during physical activity or in response to a medication.
-During stress testing, you walk or run on a treadmill or pedal a stationary bike to make your heart work hard and beat quickly.
-If you have a medical problem that prevents you from exercising, your provider may give you medicine to make your heart work harder, as it would during exercise.
-To check for low blood flow to your heart muscle, your provider will use an ECG, echocardiogram, or another imaging test to monitor you while you exercise.
+• Stress tests check your heart while it is working hard and beating quickly.
+For stress testing, you walk or run on a treadmill or pedal a stationary bike.
+If you have a medical problem that prevents you from exercising, your provider may give you medicine to make your heart work harder for a short time.
+To check for low blood flow to your heart muscle, your provider will use an ECG or another imaging test.
+An ECG will monitor your heart's electrical activity while you exercise.

 • Cardiac magnetic resonance imaging (MRI) detects tissue damage or problems with blood flow in the heart or coronary arteries.
-It can help your provider diagnose coronary microvascular disease, as well as nonobstructive or obstructive coronary artery disease.
+It can help your provider diagnose disease in the small coronary arteries, known as microvascular disease, as well as nonobstructive or obstructive coronary artery disease.
 A cardiac MRI can also help explain results from other imaging tests.

 • A cardiac positron emission tomography (PET) scan assesses blood flow through the coronary blood vessels and into the heart muscle.
 This type of nuclear imaging test can help diagnose coronary microvascular disease.

 • Invasive coronary angiography uses contrast dye to detect blockages in the coronary arteries.
-Your provider will insert the dye into your coronary arteries in a procedure called cardiac catheterization.
+Your provider will inject the dye into your coronary arteries using cardiac catheterization.
 This procedure is often used if other tests show that you are likely to have coronary artery disease.

 Last updated on